moode-player/protodac/docs/protodac_tda1387_x8.md

 6. Install the RCA jacks to the top of the PCB and solder to the pads on the bottom.

 Perform a final quality check and inspect all soldered joints for any obvious flaws or defects, such as cracks, gaps, discoloration, or excess solder.
 Finally, clean off any flux residue on the PCB.

+## WARNING

+Since the DAC is connected to the GPIO, any assembly errors could not only damage parts on the DAC, but could also permanently damage the Raspberry Pi.
+Pay particular attention to the polarity markings on the electrolytic capacitors C3 and C4.

 [Back to Top](#protodac-tda1387-x8-)